tanujamodakm/elliseeyouaround/README.md

 ### Deployment

 * Netlify

-  The project is deployed and hosted on Netlify, making it publicly accessible through a dedicated web address.
-  The deployment process allows the website to be accessed from any modern browser without requiring installation or additional configuration.
+The website is publicly accessible through Netlify and can be viewed directly in a modern web browser without requiring installation or additional software.

 ---

 ## Design & Prototyping

-Before development began, the interface was planned and structured through the design process to establish a clear layout, visual hierarchy, and navigation flow.
-The goal was to create a user experience that is both visually pleasing and easy to use.
+Before development began, the project was planned through interface sketches and design prototypes to establish the visual style, layout structure, and user interaction flow.

-The design process included wireframing, layout planning, and interface prototyping before implementation.
+Particular attention was given to creating a soft visual aesthetic through pastel colors, minimal interface elements, and an open digital landscape where flowers can be freely placed and discovered.

 ### Figma Prototype

-*Figma prototype screenshots and design iterations will be added here.*
+*Figma wireframes, prototypes, and design iterations will be added here.*

+---

 ## Author

 **Tanuja M. Modak**

 B.Tech Data Science Student

-Ellisee Garden was developed as a personal project to explore front-end web development, interface design, and deployment workflows while building a practical and user-focused web application.
+ELL, I See You Around was developed as a personal front-end project exploring interactive web design, creative storytelling, and user-generated digital experiences.
+The project combines inspiration from visual media with technical implementation to create a shared online space built around art, messages, and discovery.